TioSeuss/jesus_site/wp-content/plugins/image-hover-effects-ultimate/readme.txt

 Using Image Hover Effect Ultimate WordPress Plugin a WordPress developer can easily create SEO-friendly image hover effect to individual image so that their customers simply reach to exactly the right product/item details right away.
 You can easily add links to your image hover to popular social media, such as Facebook, Twitter, Tumblr, Instagram, VK, Google Plus, the interest so on, so that your customers can help you to spread the word about your product!
 It is pretty cool, isn’t it?

 We designed Image Hover Effect Ultimate plugin, including some exceptional features.
 Our plugin is much more effective when you use this for any eCommerce website.
-With Image Hover Effect WordPress plugin, you can easily add an image hover item to each product page, so that your customers can see the full description about the products they’re browsing just by hovering over the image.
+With Image Hover Effect Wordpress plugin, you can easily add an image hover item to each product page, so that your customers can see the full description about the products they’re browsing just by hovering over the image.
 It’s the most comprehensive solution for every eCommerce site!

 =Clone Image Settings=